corbin-c/spekti/README.md

 Unless all your data sources provides CORS headers (which is very unlikely), you'll need a CORS-Proxy.
-Spekti default proxy is [CORS-Anywhere](https://github.com/Rob--W/cors-anywhere/) hosted on Heroku and developped by Rob Wu.
+Spekti default proxy is [CORS-Anywhere](https://github.com/Rob--W/cors-anywhere/) hosted on Heroku and developed by Rob Wu.
 (Thank you Rob !)
 However, please consider changing this parameter to provide your own proxy.